 During a recession, it is difficult for the economy to rely on the households and businesses (private sector) to recover.
 Assuming they are rational economists, they will not increase investment or consumption during this period.
 In contrast, households consume fewer goods and services and save more as their income and employment prospects deteriorate.
 Meanwhile, businesses are reluctant to invest as their profits are depressed and they face weak demand.
 For this reason, relying on the government is the way to get out of a recession, as Keynesian economics advocates.

-Contractionary fiscal policy.
-This policy aims to contract or weaken economic growth.
-The government pursued this policy during the late-expansion period when inflationary pressures were too high and the economy overheated.
+Contractionary fiscal policy aims to contract or weaken economic growth.
+The government pursued this policy during the late expansion period when inflationary pressures were too high, and the economy overheated.
 If not prevented, it could lead to hyperinflation, threatening economic stability.

 To reduce inflationary pressures, the government cut its spending.
 Such cuts reduce aggregate demand.
 In the face of a decline in aggregate demand, the price level is slowly falling, and the inflation rate is moving more moderately.

 However, as aggregate demand declines, it also weakens economic growth.
 Businesses face a weaker demand outlook, prompting them to cut output.
-As a result, this policy not only reduces inflationary pressures.
-But, it also makes economic growth weaker.
-And if done too aggressively, it could lead to a decline in the economy’s output (a recession) and an increase in the unemployment rate.
+As a result, this policy not only reduces inflationary pressures but also weakens economic growth.
+If done too aggressively, it could lead to a decline in the economy’s output (a recession) and an increase in the unemployment rate.

 Fiscal deficits do not always result in higher economic growth.
 It depends on how much government spending has a multiplier effect on the economy’s output.
-And in economics, we measure the economy’s output through the gross domestic product (GDP).
+In economics, we measure the economy’s output through the gross domestic product (GDP).
 Under the expenditure approach, economists define it as follows:

 - GDP = C + I + G + NX